play-with-go/play-with-go/guides/2020-11-09-using-staticcheck/en.markdown

 brevity.
 Be consistent, too: if you call the receiver "c" in one method, don't call it "cl" in another.

-Each error message explains the problem, but also indicate how to fix the problem.
+Each error message explains the problem, but also indicates how to fix the problem.
 Let's fix up `<!--ref:pets_go-->`:

 <!--step:pets_go_fixed-->